One week after the inauguration

 Many conservatives talk endlessly about principle, but we now know that conservatives have changed their principles more easily than liberals would have.

 If a kleptocrat is elected president in America, we now see that his own party would need to stand up to him if he is to be stopped.
 The Republican Party now seems likely to fail this test over the next four years.

-GOP voters are, if anything, more enchanted with celebrity and more tolerant of vulgarity in their elected officials than Democrats are.
+GOP voters are, if anything, more enchanted with celebrity and more tolerant of vulgarity in their elected officials than Democrats are, which is remarkable.

 The pro-life movement — the part of American conservatism most associated with conscience, moral witness and Christianity — is now tarred by authoritarianism and misogyny, not least because it has already won policy gains under Trump.

-Legitimate conservative arguments on immigration policy are now tarred by their association with anti-Mexican racism.
+Legitimate conservative arguments on immigration policy are now tarred by their association with anti-mestizo racism.

-Defenders of the Likud position in Israel politics are closer than they have ever been to an alliance with American anti-Semites.
+Defenders of the Likud position in Israeli politics are closer than they have ever been to an alliance with American anti-Semites.